Overview

 Auto NormalizeAn essential option to enable is Auto Normalize (Tool > Options > Auto Normalize).
 The full explanation on it is at the start of the weight painting section, but basically to recap, this option makes it impossible for more than one bone to fully control one vertex.
 It achieves this by automatically while one is painting, stealing and adding weights to surrounding bones to never surpass the 100% weight control.

-(A good thing to know about auto normalize, is that it will only steal and add weights to bones that have any vertex weight to begin with.
+(A good thing to know about auto normalize, is that it’ll only steal and add weights to bones that have any vertex weight to begin with.
 Display zero weights will help identify this, but more on that later.
 ToDo: Is this really true?)

 Here’s a list of tools that won’t work with Auto Normalize, and thus shouldn’t be used until Blender fixes them (There are workarounds to still be able to use some of these tools, like for example using the Normalize All button every time after using the tool, with Lock Active on):